Qiskit/qiskit-metapackage/docs/contributing_to_qiskit.rst

 needs to be available in a release prior to the deprecation of ``foo()``.
 This is necessary to enable downstream consumers of Qiskit that maintain their own libraries to write code that works with > 1 release at a time, which is important for the entire ecosystem.
+If you would like to indicate that a deprecation will be coming in a future release you can use the ``PendingDeprecationWarning``  warning to signal this.
+But, the deprecation period only begins after a ``DeprecationWarning`` is being emitted.

 3. An obsolescence date for the feature will be set.
 The feature must remain intact and working (although with the proper warning being emitted) in all